home-assistant/home-assistant.io/source/_integrations/template.markdown

 ### Template variables

-State-based template sensors have the special template variable `this` available in their templates.
+State-based template entities have the special template variable `this` available in their templates.
 The `this` variable aids [self-referencing](#self_referencing) of an entity's state and attribute in templates.

 ## Trigger-based template sensors